-A little history is also in order.
-Tuck’s father is Andy Beckstoffer who after moving to the Napa area in the late 1960’s would later go on to establish Beckstoffer Vineyards.
+Tuck’s father is Andy Beckstoffer who after moving to Napa Valley in the late 1960s established Beckstoffer Vineyards.
 Today the Beckstoffers are one of Napa’s largest independent family growers providing premium grapes for a number of well known wineries.
 Beckstoffer Vineyards has acquired several historical and well-recognized Napa based vineyards over the decades – these ‘heritage vineyards’ are in extremely high demand among premium wineries.
 Beckstoffer Vineyards chooses its sites carefully, selecting excellent terroir, but then also carefully micro-managing the vines and implementing smart viticultural practices.
-Not only do they own a number of a Napa vineyards but they also own and manage vineyards in other Northern California counties including Lake and Mendocino.
-If one spends even a short time visiting the Napa Valley, one will soon hear about the Beckstoffer family or reference to some of their vineyards.
+Not only do they own a number of a Napa Valley vineyards but they also own and manage vineyards in other Northern California counties including Lake and Mendocino.
+If one spends even a short time visiting Napa Valley, one will soon hear about the Beckstoffer family or reference to some of their vineyards. beyond.

 The 2007 Niveus (the Vinifera label) is a delightful blend of Sauvignon Blanc and Sémillon.
 Some of the nicest Sauvignon Blancs we have tried in the Napa area are typically blends.
 The best descriptor for this wine is ‘more’.
 More fruit, more creaminess, more aromatics and more flavor.
 It was aged in French Oak, was aged surlie (helps bring out a more viscous and rounded mouth feel), and malolactic fermentation was inhibited.
 The richness of the mouth feel makes a pleasing impression with various stone fruit flavors including white peach, nectarine and apricot.
 The finish is also very long.